-Please donate via credit card on my fundraising webpage (this is the best way to give) or via check made out to Habitat for Humanity.
-Please send checks to me at 510 Tulsa Ave., Denton, TX 76201.
-I will bundle the checks, label them to make sure they get allocated properly, and mail them on Dec.
+Please donate via credit card on my fundraising web page at Share.Habitat.org/xxx/xxxx (this is the best way to give) or via check made out to Habitat for Humanity.
+Please send checks to me at 510 Tulsa Ave, Denton TX 76201.
+I will bundle the checks, label them to make sure they get allocated properly and mail them on Dec.
 1.